 The brains of depressed and stressed people are different from normal brains.

 Mood disorders result from a biological change in the brain.
 Our brains can adapt in significant ways and change for the better.
 This adaptability allows us to flourish in the face of adversity and is called “neuroplasticity”.

-Eleven studies examining the effects of yoga practice on the brain structures, function, and cerebral blood flow reviewed.[i]
+Eleven studies examining the effects of yoga practice on brain structures, function, and cerebral blood flow were reviewed.[i]
 Collectively, the studies offer promising early evidence that behavioral interventions like yoga promise to mitigate age-related and neurodegenerative declines as several of the regions identified are known to show significant age-related atrophy.